Azure-Samples/media-services-dotnet-on-demand-encoding-with-media-encoder-standard/README.md

 # Encode and Deliver Content on Demand with Azure Media Services using .NET SDK

 The sample shows how to encode media on demand with Media Encoder Standard.
-It also demonstrates how to deliver your content to users using .NET
+The following media processing operations are shown:

+- How to generate a thumbnail.
+- How to encode to audio only.
+- How to encoder to adaptive bitrate MP4s.

 ## Running this sample